3D Printing Goes to the Oscars — And Wins an Academy Award!

 A series of firsts: Black Panther’s Oscar nomination for Best Costume Design

 As if working on one of 2018’s highest-grossing films wasn’t impressive enough, Julia had another pleasant surprise coming when she heard that Ruth E. Carter had been nominated for the Academy Award for Best Costume.
-To Julia, the nomination is an acknowledgement of the innovation in design that Black Panther demonstrated.
+To Julia, the nomination is an acknowledgment of the innovation in design that Black Panther demonstrated.

 “I felt very excited about the Oscar nomination.
 Black Panther was my first time working on a movie, and it is very rewarding to be a part of this success.”